usman134151/eclipse/README.md

 Also note that if the queued job runs fast, the user won't even see the "we're building your application" screen.
 Wonders of modern technology!

 And, conversely, if the queued job runs super slow, the user might get a 403.
 The TTL for the impersonation token is 60 seconds.
-If you're queues are slow for whatever reason, you can increase the TTL.
+If your queues are slow for whatever reason, you can increase the TTL.

 ### Login